Event Handling and SocketContext Reference

 pub fn local(&self) -> BroadcastOperators<A>Returns

-- A broadcast operator that sends only to clients connected to this node.
+- A broadcast operator that sends only to clients of this node.

 When to use it

-- Broadcasting only to the current server instance (multi-node deployments).
+- Broadcast only to the current server instance (multi-node deployments).

 Method to()